gotoplanb/checklists/README.md

 ### issue_template.md

 A template used when creating an issue within GitHub issues.
+We don't currently use this template.